dyno-might/dyno-might.github.io/_posts/2021-11-30-effective-selfishness.md

 Broadly speaking, effective altruism tries to tie impact with how good things feel.
 The basic strategy is to (1) get people excited about impact in general, (2) figure out what has impact, and (3) promote high-impact stuff to impact enthusiasts.

-Research that different strategies can be *much* more cost-effective than others for the same problem.
+Research shows that different strategies can be *much* more cost-effective than others for the same problem.
 [Jamison et al. (2006)](https://www.ncbi.nlm.nih.gov/books/NBK11728/) estimated that how much it could cost to save a [disability-adjusted life year (DALY)](https://en.wikipedia.org/wiki/Disability-adjusted_life_year) for someone at risk of HIV/AIDS.
 Surgical treatment of [Kaposi's sarcoma](https://en.wikipedia.org/wiki/Kaposi%27s_sarcoma) cost $30k, antiretroviral therapy cost \$1k, condom distribution cost \$100, and peer education cost only \$20.

 Calculations like these allow you to compare not just different strategies, but different *problems*.
-If you care equally about polar bears and girls' education in Eastern Europe but one dollar can move the needle much further for the girls, that's probably where you'll want to concentrate.
+If you care equally about polar bears and girls' education in Eastern Europe but one dollar can do much more for the girls, that's probably where you'll want to concentrate.

 The effective altruism community also considers personal actions.
 For example, if you care about orangutans, you could fly to Sumatra and go to the rainforest and then, like... help?
 But it's probably more effective to get a job and donate some money to an orangutan sanctuary.
 It also suggests that some things might be counterintuitively *in*effective---e.g. if you can land a competitive job at a famous nonprofit, maybe you're just displacing someone else who would have done a great job anyway.